 I just mentioned the essential points, but there are more!
 You will have to discover them through your journeys.
 The most important aspects are that you are on a different plane of existence, it feels different, and the energetic outcome from each is different.
 The journeys themselves are massively different.
-Bringing feelings of bliss and abundance, Astral Projection makes Lucid Dreaming almost (I said almost) a joke.
+Bringing bliss and abundance feelings, Astral Projection makes Lucid Dreaming almost (I said almost) a joke.
 However, it is possible to reach the astral plane from a lucid dream.

 It is quite simple.

-The only thing you need to do is to fly up to a considerable height like a building, a pit, a giant, a plane, etc. You will need to have some decent stability in your lucid dreams and some mind dream control (flying mainly.)
+The only thing you need to do is to fly up to a considerable height.
+Maybe something like a building, a pit, a giant, a plane, etc. You will need to have some decent stability in your lucid dreams and some mind dream control (flying mainly.)

 If you were able to project before, as you enter trance, recall “the feeling” you have when you are at the Astral.
-However, if you never projected previously, imagine that you become lighter and lighter, like if you floated and you were going to float out from your body.
+However, imagine that you become lighter and lighter if you never projected previously, like if you floated and you would float out from your body.

 Time to check!